biasmv/pv/doc/coloring.rst

   :param gradient: An optional gradient to draw colors from.
 Defaults to a rainbow gradient.

-.. function:: color.byAtomProp(prop [,gradient [,options]])
+.. function:: color.byAtomProp(prop [,gradient [,range]])
-              color.byResidueProp(prop [,gradient [,options]])
+              color.byResidueProp(prop [,gradient [,range]])

   Colors the structure by mapping a float property to a color gradient. :func:`color.byAtomProp` uses properties from atoms, whereas :func:`color.byResidueProp` uses properties from residues.
 By default, the range of values is automatically determined from the property values and set to the minimum and maximum of observed values.
-Alternatively, the range can also be specified with in the options dictionary.
+Alternatively, the range can also be specified as the last argument.

   :param prop: name of the property to use for coloring.
 It is assumed that
      the property is numeric (floating point or integral).
 The name can either refer to a custom property, or a built-in property of atoms or residues.
   :param gradient: The graident to use for coloring.
 Defaults to rainbow.
-  :param options: A dictionary of options.
-Possible keys are :
-    *range*: an array of length two specifying the minimum and maximum value of the float properties.
+  :param range: an array of length two specifying the minimum and maximum value of the float properties.
+When not specified, the value range is determined from observed values.